sergiobarriel/turing-challenge/README.md

 ### 1. Authentication / Authorization

-The client registers in **Azure API Management** developer portal and then makes a request to the Azure API Management API endpoint using their subscription key.
+The client registers in **Azure API Management** developer portal and then makes a request to the Azure API Management API endpoint using their **subscription key**.
 Azure API Management validates the subscription key along with applicable quotas (policies) and forwards the request to the Function App.
-Before performing any action, the Function App can validate which products the subscriber has access to.
+Before performing any action, the Function App can validate which **products** the subscriber has access to.

 Request example: